THE 2020 DEADLINE HAS PASSED FOR FELLOWSHIPS AND SCHOLARSHIPS.

 Please join our email list for a reminder when we open applications from September 1, 2020 to January 21st, 2021.

 The Longleaf Writers Conference was founded on the principle of inclusion and on the principle of philanthropy; we began our scholar and fellow program just after our first trial-run of the conference, and we have been able to use enrollment and registration funds, along with money from generous donors, to build and grow these programs for our non-profit every year.
 Our fellowship program for 2020 offers three to four fellowships to emerging writers who have at least one book in the past five years (but no more than three).
 We offer one scholarship for veteran writers who do not yet have a book.
 Every year, we are proud to host the Ole Miss MFA program scholars (one fiction, one poetry) who join us from the fine program in Oxford, MS.

 FELLOWSHIPS in Poetry, Fiction, CNF

 Our Fellowships program provides an opportunity for emerging writers and poets (with one book or more in the past six years, but no more than three) to spend a week with a faculty workshop leader(s), have their work critiqued, lead seminars and facilitate our Writers in the Classroom visits, and read in our annual Fellows reading.
-Please follow the link below, pay the application fee, and then submit up to 20 pages of your creative work, saved as Your Initials Title Genre Fellowship in pdf or doc(x) to 2020 LWC Fellowship Application form along with CV/publication history and a confirmation number from PayPal (please pay first).
+Please follow the link below, pay the application fee, and then submit from 12-15 pages of your creative work, saved as Your Initials Title Genre Fellowship in pdf or doc(x) to 2020 LWC Fellowship Application form along with CV/publication history and a confirmation number from PayPal (please pay first).
 Please do not include any personal details in the actual creative submission.
 See below for details on expectations and opportunities and

 APPLY here for Fellowship